dvajs/dva/docs/guide/source-code-explore.md

 }
 ```

-> Why not directly in the start mode oldAppStart ?
+> Why not directly in the start mode `oldAppStart` ?
-- Since dva-core's start method is useful for this, without call to specify the caller to be app, oldAppStart() will find the wrong object.
+- Since dva-core's start method is useful for this, without `call` to specify the caller to be app, `oldAppStart()` will find the wrong object.

-> Must I use call to implement proxy mode?
+> Must I use `call` to implement proxy mode?
 - Not necessarily, see if there is a function that uses this or the proxy is not an arrow function.
-On the other hand, if you use the function keyword and internally use this, be sure to specify this with call/apply/bind.
+On the other hand, if you use the `function` keyword and internally use `this`, be sure to specify `this` with `call/apply/bind`.

 > Where will the call be used in the front end?
-- As far as actual development is concerned, because the es6 standard has already been used, there is basically no chance to deal with this.
-This.xxx.bind(this) is occasionally used in components of class type, and the stateless component washes and sleeps (because there is no such thing).
+- As far as actual development is concerned, because the es6 standard has already been used, there is basically no chance to deal with this. `this.xxx.bin(this)` is occasionally used in components of `class` type, and the stateless component washes and sleeps (because there is no such thing).
 If you implement a proxy, you can use inheritance/reverse inheritance methods -- such as high-level components.

-### Use the high-level component of react-redux to pass the store
+### Use The High-Level Component of react-redux to Pass The Store

-The main function of the start method after the call proxy is to use the provider component of react-redux to associate the data with the view and generate a React element for presentation to the user.
+The main function of the `start` method after the call proxy is to use the provider component of `react-redux` to associate the data with the view and generate a React element for presentation to the user.

 Not much to say, on the code.